matrix-org/matrix-spec-proposals/proposals/3881-remote-push-notification-toggling.md

 Pausing notifications for clients that create notifications outside of the Push Gateway will not be addressed in this MSC.

-## Migration

-Home servers should indicate their support of this MSC by adding `org.matrix.msc3881` and `org.matrix.msc3881.stable` in the response of `/_matrix/client/versions`.

-Clients that connect to a home server that doesn't yet support this proposal should interpret a missing `enabled` value as `true`.

-Home servers should migrate pushers that were registered before this proposal so that `enabled` is `true`

 ## Potential issues

 Adding an enabled state to pushers increases the complexity of the push notification API.
 In addition to a pusher